willkara/SakaiPy/README.md

 A library to access the information located on Sakai installations.

-SakaiPy currently only works with Python 2.x (2.7) since mechanize does not work on 3.x yet.
-If anyone knows of a 3.x tool that can take mechanizes place, please feel free to develop that feature.
+SakaiPy used to only work with Python 2.7, though now it works with Python 2.5> & Python 3.x.
+I have now re-wrote it so that it no longer has a dependency on the mechanize library which did not work on Python 3 yet.

+I'm mainly a Java developer so anyone with more Python experience is more than welcome to make a pull request to clean it up!

-I made this library so people can access the Sakai information at their schools (I'm @ Rutgers).
+I made this library so people can access the Sakai information at their schools (I'm @ Rutgers) more easily through Python.

-It's finally up on PyPi so you can install it with:
+You can install SakaiPy with pip by typing in the following command:

 ```
 pip install SakaiPy